gracii-codes/coding-journal-24/README.md

 1. Update CSS README.md log
 2. Continue to create new Anki Notes per topic learned
 3. Continue Class #1 The Complete 2023 Web Development Bootcamp: Become a Full-Stack Web Developer with just ONE course.
 HTML, CSS, Javascript, Node, React, PostgreSQL, Web3 and DApps
-4. Post on X for the next 100 days! - oops I skipped a couple of days ;0(
+4. Post on X for the next 100 days! - oops I skipped a few of days ;0(

 Today's Progress: